 What Healthcare Leaders Should Know About Contact Centers

-Contact center operator for a healthcare organization uses her work phone.
+Contact center operator for a healthcare organization.

 It is important for healthcare leaders to know that their contact centers can help improve patient and employee satisfaction, reduce costs, and even provide critical communication tools within the hospital setting.